samcorcos/network-x/README.md

   - [x] with labels
   - [ ] ability to add labels after-the-fact
 - [ ] search
+  - [ ] needs special filter for Jurisdiction
   - [x] tags
     - [x] get rid of hardcoded tags
     - [x] filter by tags
-    - [ ] tags need to be inclusive, not exclusive
+    - [x] tags need to be inclusive, not exclusive—but only in certain circumstances
+      - [x] searches with a name query should be exclusive
+      - [x] searches without a name query should be inclusive
   - [x] names
   - [x] types
   - [ ] custom/advanced queries